Mohaka Farm / McVicars to Glenfalls (I/II) to Everetts (II)

-A great introduction to packrafting can be had by camping at Glenfalls on the Napier Taupo Road (SH5) and running the easy Class I /II section.
+A great introduction to packrafting can be had by camping at Mohaka River Farms or Glenfalls on the Napier Taupo Road (SH5) and running the easy Class I /II sections.
 On the subsequent days the Glenfalls to Everetts run steps up the difficulty to Class II.
 It’s got a consistent flow right through the year and will have water when everywhere else is bony.

 By Road

 To get to the take-out drive down Waitara road, off SH5, about 8km to Glenfalls.
 From Glenfalls continue 5km to Auroa Road on the left and descend through the pines to Bridget’s Clearing.
 The run used to end at Everetts but a slip has closed the access road.
 You can still walk and camp there.
-Now the run ends at Bridget’s Clearing where there is also camping and toilets.
+Now the run ends at Bridget’s Clearing where there is also camping but currently no toilet.

 On the Water